Orange-OpenSource/ods-ios/docs_release/README.md

 ## Release

 - Create a new pull request named `Release X.Y.Z` on GitHub to merge `qualif` into `main`.
 - Review and merge this pull request on GitHub.
+The merge strategy must be a **simple merge without squash of commits** (this strategy is only dedicated to feature branches to merge in qualif branch).
 - Launch a job on your runner to build the demo application
     - Using _Fastlane_ command:
     ```shell